ericrogler/Green-Book/Z007_Metrics_Of_Success.md

 ## **Short Answer**

 Being the "best" is simply a title.
 Nothing more.

-Two things make a "good" teacher:
+What is the best one day can no longer be the best the next day.

-1. Being better than other teachers
+Being "good" is, pragmatically speaking, being better than others.
-2. "When you do things right, people won't be sure you've done anything at all."
-(Futurama, 2002)

 Metrics depend on goals and should be consistent and objective.
 Test scores are one type of metric to base performance on.
 Be wary of metrics enabling perverse incentives, or incentives encouraging undesireable, and/or unexpected, results (see cobra effect below).
 If a metric has no influence on answering someone's question or drive a real decision, it's probably a useless metric.